-Executive Coaching and Leadership
+Executive & Management Coaching

-- Clarifying multi-level expectations in managing change.
+- Clarifying multi-level expectations in managing transformational change.

-- Building a transparent process for change.
+- Building transparent processes for enterprise transformation.

-- Meeting desired success measures.
+- Defining and meeting success measures.

 Expectations: Weeks 1-4